metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

         * letterer<br>
           (links a letterer to a work they have provided letters for, this is used ostensibly in comics, manga and graphic novels)
     * other<br>
-        (link authors (people) in some other, unspecified or not-yet available relation [link to how to suggests changes/jira ticket+community discussion])
+        (link authors (people) in some other, unspecified or not-yet available relation (also see [how to suggests changes aka JIRA tickets] and [community discussion].
         * commissioner<br>
           (link someone to the work they have commissioned [see Wikipedia for more information about Commissions](https://en.wikipedia.org/wiki/Commission_(art)))
         * dedication<br>